Wards D to F

 Dawson Ward has 21 beds and treats patients with liver and hepatobiliary (bile duct and gall bladder) conditions.

-It is named after John Dawson, a Consultant Surgeon who was interested in the causes of kidney failure after surgery and who helped to establish the reputation of the King’s Liver Unit.
-He was Clinical Dean in the Faculty of Medicine and Dentistry at King’s from 1992-1998.
+It is named after John Dawson.
+A Consultant Surgeon interested in the causes of kidney failure after surgery, his work helped to establish the reputation of King’s Liver Unit.
+He was Clinical Dean at the King’s Faculty of Medicine and Dentistry from 1992 to 1998.

 Derek Mitchell Unit